Skip to main content

 Primary Care Narratives (2016-2021)

 I was involved in a multi-speciality project, addressing primary care topics on patient and community care.
 I have collaborated with a diverse group of healthcare professionals, NHS professionals, Mental Health colleagues, secondary care consultants, and managerial as well as accounting & practice management experts and trainers.
-This project is in publication queue and will be presented as a co-edited volume in addition to several journal papers in due course (2021-2025).
+This project is previously accepted and contracted (2015-2016), currently in publication queue, and will be presented as a co-edited volume with extended journal papers once reaching publication turn in due course (2026 onwards).

 Community Dance Groups